Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/get-started.md

 # Get started

-Pose is a declarative motion system for HTML, SVG and React.
+Pose is a declarative JavaScript motion system for animating the DOM.

-It offers the power and flexibility of JavaScript animation via a simple interface that's familiar to anyone who's used CSS transitions.
+It aims to combine the simplicity of CSS transitions with the power and flexibility of Popmotion.

+In the following series of tutorials we'll explore Pose's capabilities.

 Animations can be created by defining states, like this: